jdh8/jdh8.org/_drafts/my-defense-to-strong-1c.md

 {:.convention}

 Psycho Suction is an extension to the natural defense.
-It is a superset of the weak 2s.
-The two-suiters increase the probabilities of the 2-bids and unanchor them.
+It is a superset of the weak twos.
+The two suiters increase the probabilities of the 2-bids and unanchor them.
 Psycho Suction establishes a pass-or-correct system where the 2x overcalls are also pass-or-correct.
 The word "psycho" reflects the risk of playing an undoubled misfit like psychic bids.

 Paradox advances